-IS301 Web Design I
+IS301 Web Design I Prerequisite: None 4 credits

-The course shows how to use Hypertext Markup Language (HTML), Extensible HTML (XHTML) and Cascading Style Sheets (CSS) to create a website.
+(Credit cannot be obtained for both CS197 and IS301) The course shows how to use Hypertext Markup Language (HTML), Extensible HTML (XHTML) and Cascading Style Sheets (CSS) to create a website.
 "Best practices" in website and web page design and creation are used.